SeaOfNodes/Simple/chapter09/README.md

 eventually.
 When it does, our stacked `Add` peephole can apply.
 So the failing Add peephole calls `phi.addDep(Add)` and registers a dependency on the `Phi`.
-If the `Phi` indeed later optimizes, we add its depencencies (e.g. the `Add`) back on our `Iterate` worklist and retry the stacked Add peephole.
+If the `Phi` indeed later optimizes, we add its depencencies (e.g. the `Add`) back on our `IterOptim` worklist and retry the stacked Add peephole.

 * We add a `ArrayList<Node> _deps` field to Node; initially null.
 * Some peepholes add dependencies if they fail a remote check, by calling `distant.addDeps(this)`.
 The `addDeps` call creates `_deps` and filters for various kinds of duplicate adds.
-* The `Iterate` loop, when it finds a change, also moves all the dependents onto the worklist.
+* The `IterOptim` loop, when it finds a change, also moves all the dependents onto the worklist.